Dry and seasonable on Monday

 Monday does indeed look to be a dry day for us.

 There could be some patchy fog to start the day.
-We will then find clouds and some intervals of sunshine.
+We will then find a nice blend of clouds and sunshine.

 High temperatures will once again be in the 70s to around 80, and humidity will remain low.